collapsed-stacks/startups/questions/3617/why-didn-t-google-launch-android-studio-earlier.md

 - tagged: `startup-costs`, `brand`, `android-development`
 - score: 4

-<p>I'm an Android developer.
-I remember when I started coding for Android, Google was recommending Eclipse to compile, and now, after years of launching first Android versions Google has it's own Android studio.</p>
+I'm an Android developer.
+I remember when I started coding for Android, Google was recommending Eclipse to compile, and now, after years of launching first Android versions Google has it's own Android studio.

-<p>Isn't it cheap for such a big company to use an Eclipse plug-in instead of its own Android studio?</p>
+Isn't it cheap for such a big company to use an Eclipse plug-in instead of its own Android studio?

-<p>I don't think Google had lack of resources at first, it could hire a separate professional team to work on Android studio parallel with ones working on Android OS itself.</p>
+I don't think Google had lack of resources at first, it could hire a separate professional team to work on Android studio parallel with ones working on Android OS itself.

-<p>I think there might be a reason.
+I think there might be a reason.
-Any idea?</p>
+Any idea?

-<p>What kind of simplifications damage your brand and what not?</p>
+What kind of simplifications damage your brand and what not?

 ## Answer 3619